MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ### Remediating risk for tenants with Microsoft Entra ID P1 license

-When a user reports a MFA prompt as suspicious, the event shows up in the Sign-ins report (as a sign-in that was rejected by the user), in the Audit logs, and in the Risk detections report.
+When a user reports an MFA prompt as suspicious, the event shows up in the Sign-ins report (as a sign-in that was rejected by the user), in the Audit logs, and in the Risk detections report.

 | Report | Admin center | Details |
 |--------------|--------|---------|